rxdt/city/README.md

 ```
 and
 ```
-bundle exec rails s
+foreman start
 ```
 to run the server locally.
+Visit at [localhost:5000](http://localhost:5000).

 Development Process